 The brothers and sisters of the eight social fraternities and sororities that make up Greek Life at Central focus on service and leadership as part of their regular activities.
 Each fraternity and sorority adopts a philanthropic cause for which to raise funds and awareness amongst fellow students.
 In doing so, the groups also provide great leadership opportunities through which to build skills for college and life beyond.
-Any student is eligible to pledge a fraternity or sorority after successfully completely at least one semester at Central.
+Any student is eligible to pledge a fraternity or sorority after successfully completing at least one semester at Central.
 Sponsored by Student Activities

 Resident Advisors (RAs) are undergraduate members of the Residence Life staff.
 RAs have the most frequent and direct communication with resident students; therefore, they have an outstanding opportunity to contribute to the development and education of individuals.
 It is expected that RAs are sincerely interested in and supportive of the welfare of the students at Central College.
-RAs help students develop to their full potential as a person, a student, and a member of their floor, building, and college community by developing and implementing educational and social programs for students as well as creating and maintaining an environment that is conducive to self-discipline and study.
+RAs help students develop to their full potential as a person, a student and a member of their floor, building and college community by developing and implementing educational and social programs for students, as well as creating and maintaining an environment that is conducive to self-discipline and study.
 Sponsored by Residence Life.

 Examples - Students will learn from entrepreneurs through a speaker series, field trips, mentorships, internships and other real-world opportunities.

-Our thanks to Bruce and Sandy Heerema whose generosity made this program possible and through the Martin Heerema Endowment in Entrepreneurship.
+Our thanks to Bruce and Sandy Heerema, whose generosity made this program possible through the Martin Heerema Endowment in Entrepreneurship.
 Established in 2007, the Martin Heerema Endowment in Entrepreneurship memorializes in perpetuity the contributions, life and work of Martin Heerema, a distinguished graduate of Central College.
 It will serve as a continual reminder of his commitment to advance and promote the entrepreneurial educational program of Central College.